funilrys/PyFunceble/docs/components/databases.rst

 pyfunceble_status
   - :code:`id` Primary key, auto_increment
   - :code:`created` creation date of the record
-  - :code:`modified` Data the record was last tested, altered
+  - :code:`modified` Date the record was last tested, altered
   - :code:`file_id` (one to many relation) to :code:`pyfunceble_file.id`
-    This is used to extract where a record comes from.
+    This is used to extracting where a record comes from.
-  - :code:`tested` IS the actual record tested in full (domain/URI)
+  - :code:`tested` Is the actual record tested in full (domain/URI)
   - :code:`_status` ACTIVE/INACTIVE status from the PyFunceble test (Twice??)
   - :code:`status` ACTIVE/INACTIVE status from the PyFunceble test (Twice??)
   - :code:`_status_source` The technique to determine the status WHOIS/DNSLOOKUP (Twice??)